silkroadnomad/website-le-space.de/README.md

 or traditionally on https://le-space.de

 # Roadmap
-- Use Svelte tiles (cards) instead of carousel
-- Add a road map
+- Test / fix project link (with hash) to social media read out twitter:card twitter:title etc.
+- NFTs
+  - Enable "Buy as NFT Button" on OpenSea
+  - Claim NFT (transfer a token, with a signed tokenId by the owner)
+  - Mint NFT if not yet minted
+  - Animate NFTs (for next release)
+- Modify & Enable booking calendar (coziCal)
+- Offer Decentralized Address Link Subscription (with Plugin)
+- Offer Subscription to Skills and Projects
+- New MenuItems
+  - Le Space DAO
+    - Proposals
+    - Autonomics
+    - Roadmap
   - Add contact
+  - Add Project menu item and display all projects in a data table (with filter)
+  - Add Skills menu item by name, icon and display all skills alphabetically, by date with filter
+  - Add Locations menu item and display all work locations by name, year and project name
+- Marketing concept
+- Add Terms & Conditions to Le Space UG
+  - DAO and NFT concept
 - Public GitHub Repo where possible
   - e.g. OrbitDB-Blog (fly in Github Icon)
   - Webanizer TB?
-- Modify & Enable booking calendar (coziCal)
-- Create NFT-Contract (ERC721) for le-space on Polygon testnet
-- Marketing concept
-- Add Terms & Conditions to Le Space UG
-  - DAO and NFT concept
-- Animate NFTs
-- Mint NFTs
+- Use Svelte tiles (cards) instead of carousel

 - Enable "Buy on OpenSea Button"
 - Integrate Social Media (X, LinkedIn)
 - Print T-Shirt